oracle/gdk-vscode-extensions/micronaut-tools/README.md

 The Micronaut Tools page opens as soon as the extension is installed.
 You can also open this page using the Command Palette command **Micronaut Tools: Show Micronaut Tools Page**.

 > Note: This extension is part of the [Graal Cloud Native Extensions Pack](https://marketplace.visualstudio.com/items?itemName=oracle-labs-graalvm.graal-cloud-native-pack).
-We recommend you install the Graal Cloud Native Extensions Pack as it provides additional extensions for Micronaut development, including the [GCN Database Support](https://marketplace.visualstudio.com/items?itemName=oracle-labs-graalvm.gcn-database-drivers) extension.
+We recommend you install the Graal Cloud Native Extensions Pack as it provides additional extensions for Micronaut development, including the [Micronaut Launch](https://marketplace.visualstudio.com/items?itemName=oracle-labs-graalvm.micronaut) extension.

 ## Usage